FAQs regarding prospective student advising

 We require the Anatomy and Physiology courses for this category to have been taken within the past 5 years.
 Either two semesters of a combined A& P course or one semester each of Anatomy and Physiology are acceptable, whichever way your college teaches the subject.
 Both courses must include labs.
 Taken together, they must yield a grade-point average of 3.0 or better.

 We require students to have one semester of a college-level chemistry course (lab not required).
-A General Chemistry course with a lab is recommended but not required.
+We require that the course covers topics such as atomic structure, chemical calculations, solutions, acid base reactions, and equilibrium A General Chemistry course with a lab for science majors is recommended but not required.
 A grade of "B" or better is required.

 We require a statistics course from any department.
 Research Methods, Marketing Statistics or Tests & Measurements courses will not meet this requirement.
 A grade of "B" or better is required.

-May be an academic, for-credit course or a course taken through an extension service or on-line.
-If not an academic course (appearing on your transcript), the course must have included a post-test to show competency and a certificate of completion must be included with the application.
+A medical terminology course may be an academic, for-credit course or a course taken through an extension service or on-line.
+If the course is not an academic course (appearing on your transcript), the course must have included a post-test to show competency and a certificate of completion must be included with the application.

 We require a course in English Composition as well as a course in Communication.
 Taken together, they must yield a grade-point average of 3.0 or better.